-But because the pattern of highs and lows varies for each person, bipolar disorder is a complex disease to diagnose.
-For some people, mania or depression can last for weeks or months, (and rarely, even years).
-For other people, bipolar disorder takes the form of frequent and dramatic mood episodes.
+But because the pattern of highs and lows varies for each person, bipolar disorder is a complex disorder to diagnose.
+For some people, mania or depression can last for weeks or months (or rarely, even a year or more).
+For other people, bipolar disorder takes the form of frequent and more brief mood episodes.

-Manic periods, experts say, can be very productive.
+Manic periods, experts say, can sometimes be very productive.
 People going through a manic period can think things are going great.
 The danger comes, though, when the mania grows worse.
-Changes can be dramatic and marked by reckless behavior, sexual promiscuity, sexual risks, and financial irresponsibility.
+Changes can be dramatic and marked by reckless behavior, sexual promiscuity, other personal or work-related risks, and financial irresponsibility.

 The depressed phases can be equally dangerous.
 A person may have frequent thoughts of suicide.

 Bipolar disorder is equally difficult for the families of those affected.
-The condition is the most difficult mental illness for families to accept, according to some experts.
+The condition is one of the most difficult mental illnesses for families to accept, according to some experts.
 When a person is sometimes very productive and then becomes unreasonable or irrational, it may seem more like bad behavior than a sickness.